Burmese Python

 Diet

-The Burmese python eats appropriately sized mammals, birds and rodents.
+The Burmese python eats appropriately sized mammals, reptiles, and birds.

 Status in The Wild